-Samuel Woolley is a writer and researcher with a focus on emerging media technologies, propaganda and politics.
-His work looks at how automation, algorithms and AI are leveraged for both democracy and control.
-His forthcoming book, The Reality Game: How the Next Wave of Technology Will Break the Truth, will be released in January of 2020 by PublicAffairs/Hachette.
-It explores the future of digital disinformation and provides a pragmatic roadmap for how society can respond.
+Dr. Samuel Woolley is a writer, researcher and professor with a focus on emerging media technologies and propaganda.
+His work looks at how automation, algorithms and AI are leveraged for both freedom and control.
+His recent book, The Reality Game: How the Next Wave of Technology Will Break the Truth (PublicAffairs/Hachette, 2020) explores the future of digital disinformation across virtual reality, video, and other media tools.
+Crucially, it provides a pragmatic roadmap for how society can respond.

 Woolley is the co-editor, with Dr. Philip N. Howard, of a book of country-specific case studies on social media, disinformation and state-sponsored trolling entitled Computational Propaganda (Oxford University Press).
-He is currently working on another book, Manufacturing Consensus (Yale University Press), which accesses over five years of international field-work in order to study the people who build and launch armies of bots over social media.
-He builds upon the work of Herman and Chomsky to argue that social media are leveraged by the political elite in order to create illusions of both support and opposition for particular candidates, campaigns and events.
+He is currently working on another book, Manufacturing Consensus (Yale University Press), which accesses over seven years of international field-work in order to study the people who build and launch armies of bots over social media.
+He builds upon the work of Herman and Chomsky to argue that social media are leveraged by both elite groups and regular citizens in order to create illusions of both support and opposition for particular candidates/campaigns, companies/products, and ideas/messages.

 Woolley lives in Austin, Texas with his wife, also named Sam, and their dog, Basket.
 He tweets from @samuelwoolley